Spring is an exciting season. Especially for new gardeners.

 Remove Unwanted Pests

-Before you start planting, get rid of any hibernating pests like snails, slugs, or aphids so they will not get the opportunity to get into your plants.
+Before you start planting vegetables and other plants, get rid of any hibernating pests like snails, slugs, or aphids so they will not get the opportunity to get into your plants.

 This Might Help: Homemade Bug Sprays To Keep Your Plants Happy And Healthy!